Pratyush-Gangwar/AP-AngryPigeons/README.md

 - Once again, Right click on Lwjgl3Launcher.java and select `Run Lwjgl3Launcher.main()`
 - Now you can run the program by just pressing the run button on the top right

+### Running the junit testcases
+- Right click on `core/src/test` folder and select the option Run Tests in AP-Angry to run the Junit test cases

 ## References
 #### General:
 https://libgdx.com/wiki/start/a-simple-game</br>